 Everyone loves this succulent!
 They have unique inflorescences that bend over and give the succulent an interesting looking aspect.

 Colloquially known as the ‘’Fox Tail Agave’’, this succulent is native to Mexico, and they prefer dry climates in order to thrive.
 They are often used as an ornamental plant in many areas of the world.

 #3.
 Aporocactus Flagelliformis, ‘‘Rat Tail Cactus’’

 This cactus is native to Mexico, and you can quickly grow it indoors or outdoors.
 However, they do produce very long stems, so you will need to keep this in mind if you are going to hang them.

 However, they tend to prefer growing in hanging baskets because this will allow their stem to spread easily!

 Make sure you wear gloves when you are about to handle this cactus, as they have fragile spines that can be a problem if you are working with the cactus barehanded.

 This cactus can flower; so, it is normal to see pink and red flowers when the cactus is more mature.
 If you have a rat tail cactus plant make sure the soil is completely dried before watering it.

-If you are looking into propagating this cactus, then do so from a stem, which will be easier to replicate than growing them using seeds.
+If you are looking into propagating cactus, then do so from a stem, which will be easier to replicate than growing them using seeds.